teobresums/gwevents/howto.md

 We did not add waveforms for all the events abserved so far.
 Your are welcome to add your favourite GW `TEOBResumS` event to this website.
-Be quick: there's a limited number of events!
+Be quick: there's a finite number of events!

 Steps: